NASA-AMMOS/AIT-DSN/doc/source/sle.rst

 Forward Communications Link Transmission Unit (F-CLTU)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The SLE standard for F-CLTU is available online `here <https://public.ccsds.org/Pubs/912x1b4.pdf>`_.
-The Forward CLTU service is a SLE transfer service that enables a mission to send Communications Link Transmission Units (CLTUs) to a spacecraft.
+The Forward CLTU service is a SLE transfer service that enables a mission to send Communications Link Transmission Units (CLTU) PDUs to a spacecraft.